Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 * Initialize *n0* qubit to store *N* in the input register (*n0* = log2(N) )
 * Initialize *n* qubit for the output register (where 2^*n* ~ *N*^2)
-* Apply Hadamard Gate to all qubit of the output register
+* Apply Hadamard Gate to all of the qubit in the output register
 * Apply the controled modulo exponentiation gates *Ua*, *Ua*^2, *Ua*^4, *Ua*^8, .., *Ua*^(2^(2*n*-1)) to the input register
 * Apply the inverse QFT to the output register
 * Measure the output *y*